How we support, challenge and assess

 Same day intervention

 At Balfour we believe in ‘keeping up’ not ‘catching up’.
-Assemblies are held three* times a week and during this time, teachers work with children, in small groups, who they have identified during their maths lessons as needing clarification or consolidation.
+Assemblies are held two times a week and during this time, teachers work with children, in small groups, who they have identified as benefiting from pre-teaching.
 It is so fun, we call it Maths club in KS1 and Masterclass in KS2!

 The class teacher is constantly assessing, through skilled questioning, by working with different groups of children on a daily basis and through live marking: that constant dialogue through which children can show their understanding.
-In line with the new changes to our curriculum mapping, we are currently assessing against the Ready to Progress statements taken from the DfE Non-Statutory Mathematics Guidance only.
 At the end of each ‘block’, the children complete a short assessment, using a mixture of questions from the DfE Non-Statutory Mathematics Guidance and the White Rose end of Block assessments and teachers use these along with a range of assessment tools, strategies and resources to assess and inform their judgement.
-Crucially, assessment is used to identify areas where children need further support and these would then be targeted through morning maths, small group teacher support or through Same Day Intervention.
+Crucially, assessment is used to identify areas where children need further support and these would then be targeted through morning maths, small group teacher support or through pre-teaching.

 See below for the assessment grid which show the objectives which the children should meet in each year group.